eclipse-keyple/keyple-website/content/components-java/distributed-systems/local.md

 ---
 title: Keyple Distributed Local
 linktitle: Local
-summary: The Keyple Distributed Local Java component is the part of the Keyple Distributed solution which contains all the local services.
+summary: Part of the Keyple Distributed solution which contains all the local services.
 type: book
 weight: 10
 toc: true